Scroll down to see a photographic portfolio from this safari.

 Departing from Wilson Airport, which is a tiny airport outside of Nairobi, we take a 1 hour flight to the Masai Mara.
 This is a scheduled flight in a light aircraft and an extra freight seat has been booked to allow you extra baggage allowance.

-An afternoon safari drive will get you taking photos immediately and with our own vehicle, and only 3 photographers, you will have an entire row to yourself with plenty of space to place your camera gear alongside you.
+An afternoon safari drive will get you taking photos immediately and with our own vehicle, you will have plenty of space for your camera gear.
 The area directly across from your camp on this great migration photography safari is very scenic with plenty of classic lone trees and plains filled with both predators and prey.

 Lala Salama (which means “good night” in Swahili).

-For the next 4 full days you will take in what has been dubbed “the greatest wildlife show on earth”.
+For the next 3 full days you will take in what has been dubbed “the greatest wildlife show on earth”.
 With access to the north, south, east and west, on this great migration photo safari you will track down the great migration and fill your memory cards.
 Predators prowl and antelope bound across the plains.
-The Masai Mara is the undisputed wildlife mecca of Africa and in 4 full days you will fill your memory cards.
+The Masai Mara is the undisputed wildlife mecca of Africa and in 3 full days you will fill your memory cards.

 Each day starts with tea or coffee delivered to you in bed.
 We then depart camp in the dark.
 With a packed breakfast on-board we stay out as long as we need to and we explore the Masai Mara from top to bottom on this great migration photo tour.

 While our main goal is to track down the migration and monitor the river crossings, you will also be taken to the far-flung and remoter corners of the reserve, in search of predators and prey.
 Not only is the Masai Mara the wildlife mecca of Africa, it is also incredibly scenic.
-Having lead photographic safaris to the Mara for 20 consecutive years, I know how to unlock its secrets, how to avoid the masses and how to show you the very best of the reserve on this Masai Mara migration photo safari.
+Having lead photographic safaris to the Mara for over 20 years, I know how to unlock its secrets, how to avoid the masses and how to show you the very best of the reserve on this Masai Mara migration photo safari.